 Flash cards have become quite a popular method to learn vocabulary.
 In fact, Duolingo, Memrise, Quizlet and other language learning apps were built around them.
 However, there are two problems with how they use flash cards.
 In this blog post, I will not only explain what these problems are and how to fix them.
 I will also suggest a better way of learning new words by using flash cards more effectively.

 Have you ever heard the saying “context is everything”?
-What is true for most of the social sciences is definitely true for languages.
+What is true for most social sciences is definitely true for languages.
 Indeed, many words are context-dependent.
-To put it simply, they make sense in some situations but not in others.
+Simply put, they make sense in some situations but not others.
 What complicates matters further, some words even have multiple different meanings, so the context in which these meanings get activated is crucial.
 Let’s look at an example in the English language.
 According to the Oxford English Dictionary, the word “break” has 70 (!) different meanings.
-From falling apart, sustaining an injury, putting an end to a period of silence in communication, having some time off (to name but four)- the word takes on different meanings in different contexts.
-Using the word in the wrong context would therefore result in a misunderstanding of its context-specific meaning.
-So the first problem with the popular language learning apps is that they feed you words without explaining the context in which they are supposed to be used.
+From falling apart, sustaining an injury, putting an end to a period of silence in communication, and having some time off (to name but four)- the word takes on different meanings in different contexts.
+Using the word in the wrong context would, therefore, result in a misunderstanding of its context-specific meaning.
+So the first problem with the popular language learning apps is that they feed you words without explaining the context in which they should be used.

 The second problem is related to the first.
 It is not just our words that need context in order to be understood and used correctly, our brain needs context too.
 Here, context should be understood in terms of associations that allow our brain to establish a connection between a word and a situation that is meaningful to us.
 Research has shown that we are more likely to remember a new word when we associate it with a personal experience.
 So we need to apply words to ourselves to remember them.